essenius/FitNesseFitSharpSelenium/CONTRIBUTING.md

 * Use ReSharper or SonarLint for static analysis and make sure that the code has no findings.

-* Ensure that the code has an overall code coverage of at least 98%.
+* Ensure that the code as well as your code has an overall code coverage of at least 95%.

 #### **Do you intend to add a new feature or change an existing one?**